Our Teachers

 Guitar and Ukulele

 Tony works professionally in a variety of guitar styles.
 He is a soloist and a member of various classical, jazz, and contemporary ensembles.
 He is also a producer with several recent CD’s to his credit.
 In 2007, he released a full length original jazz album: “Phoenix Rising”; and in 2008, he released his Christmas album: “Moon of Winter”.
 Tony has many years of teaching experience and is currently an instructor at Capilano University.
 He offers private lessons in the following areas: beginner, classical, jazz and rock.
-He also prepares students for RCM guitar exams and coaches high school band guitarists.
+He also prepares students for RCM guitar exams and coaches high school band guitarists and is a member of the BC Registered Music Teachers Association.

 MONIQUE CREBER, Jazz Vocal Studies (Capilano College), BC Independent School Teaching Certificate